+- Α. Use a mechanical restraint or a manual physical restraint that restricts a student's breathing or - B. Utilize seclusion or close, lock or physically block a student in a room that is unlit and does not meet the rules of the State Fire Marshall for a seclusion time out room.

+VIII.
+Training

-- A. Use a mechanical restraint or a manual physical restraint that restricts a student's breathing or - B. Close, lock or physically block a student in a room that is unlit or that does not meet the rules of the State Fire Marshall for a seclusion time out room. - VIII.
-Training - A. The District shall provide initial training for designated personnel in the use of time out, seclusion, and physical restraint. - B. Refresher training shall be conducted annually. - C. Personnel who have been trained in manual restraint techniques in positions outside of the School District shall receive training in District methods. - IX.
+- A. The District shall provide initial training for designated personnel in the use of time outand physical restraint, and in the avoidance of seclusion. - B. Refresher training shall be conducted annually. - C. Personnel who have been trained in manual restraint techniques in positions outside of the School District shall receive training in District methods.

+IX.
 Procedures